Hadiya (historical region): History

 In the medieval period gold and slaves were acquired by Muslim traders to the Kingdom of Damot and the Hadiya Sultanate, who were known for slave raiding, to the Christian Amhara who (during that time) opposed castration.
 The next time Hadiya is mentioned is in the sixteenth century Adal texts written by Arab Faqīh called the Futuh al-Habasa, the history of the conquests of Imam Ahmad ibn Ibrahim al-Ghazi.
 Just prior to arriving in the province, the unnamed governor addressed the Imam and declared "I am a Muslim, like you, I will obey your orders."
 The Imam was said to have received a warm welcome and hospitality from the Muslim populace.
 The inhabitants then informed the Imam of the oppression their people had to endure under the Emperor, "He was stronger than us; he forbade us carry defensive arms, hold swords or ride on saddled horses, allowing us only to ride bareback; he imposed on us the obligation of giving him each year a young girl, which we do for fear that he will kill us and destroy our mosques."
 The Imam told the people of Hadiya to have no more fear and called upon them to join his struggle against the Christians.
 After staying in Hadiya for five days, the Imam then left the province, taking with him the governor and his brother.
 The lord of Hadiya later gave his daughter Mureyas to the Imam, who died 3 months later.

 Emperor Sarsa Dengel suppressed a rebellion by Hadiya leader Garad Aze at the Battle of Hadiya.
 In the 1600s the Garad of Hadiya Sidi Mohammed defeated the troops of Emperor Susenyos I thus protecting their frontier from Abyssinian annexation for the next three hundred years.
 In the late sixteenth century, some parts of the Hadiya region was overrun by the Oromo expansion, thus, the Arsi Oromo today claim Hadiya ancestry.
+In 1613, Fernandez, a Portuguese explorer, was momentarily held upon his entry into the territory of the Halaba-Hadiya kingdom, and subsequently released following his agreement to return to Abyssinia.
 In 1751 Czech missionary Remedius Prutky upon his visit to Abyssinia mentions the Kingdom of Hadiya being located to its south and confined by Adal's western border.